bob1b/flask-jwt-simple-cookie-auth/README.md

-# flask-jwt-simple-cookie-auth - inspired by flask-jwt-extended but it only supports cookie-based auth (Access/Refresh/CSRF tokens)
+# flask-jwt-simple-cookie-auth - inspired by flask-jwt-extended, but it only supports cookie-based
+# auth (Access/Refresh/CSRF tokens)